top of page

 From Deir el-Medina

 This poem is a rare example of a literary work by a known individual.
-It was probably circulated among the village literati as well as being used as a copying exercise for Amennakht's apprentices.
-Red points mark the ends of lines of verse.
+It was probably circulated among the village literati and used as a copying exercise for Amennakht's apprentices.
+Red dots mark the ends of lines of verse.

 "Beginning of the educational instruction, saying for the path of life, made by the scribe Amen-nakhte (for) his assistance Hor-Min.
 He says: You are a man who listens to words so as to separate good from bad; Pay attention and hear my words, do not disregard what I say!"